akashkr17/assign2-oops/Readme.md

 # Overview

 ### This Project has class named Person and mix it with Ordered Trait to do the comparison
-#### It checks if the name parameter of both objects is equal.
-If yes, then do the comparison according to age.
-If name is not equal then do the comparison based on name length.
+##### It checks if the name parameter of both objects is equal.
+If yes, then do the comparison according to age.If name is not equal then do the comparison based on name length.

 # Installation of Sbt and scala